remirobert/AppCoordinator-Segue/README.md

  - A very simple example projet was made to test the concept.

 This controller has 2 segues, one to login an user, the other one to display the menu.
 But it doesn't implement any navigation or configuration code, because the magic is happening in the coordinator.
-Because it's a **Coordinated**, I also can reuse this controller everywhere.
+Because it's a **Coordinated** controller, it can be reused everywhere.
 ```swift
 class WelcomeViewController: UIViewController, Coordinated {